marian-stanciulica/Foodybite/README.md

 #### Adding fallback strategies when network requests fail

-In order to compose multiple implementations of a particular abstraction we can use the `Composite` pattern.
-Thus, it's executed the first strategy that doesn't fail.
+The `Composite` pattern is an effective way to compose multiple implementations of a particular abstraction, executing the first strategy that doesn't fail.

 The following is an example of how I composed two strategies of fetching nearby restaurants using the `NearbyRestaurantsService` abstraction.
-I decided to compose two abstraction instead of using concrete types to easily test the composite in isolation and to increase the flexibility of the composition as it's not bounded to a given implementation of the protocol.
+I composed two abstractions instead of using concrete types to easily test the composite in isolation and increase the flexibility of the composition as it's not bounded to a given implementation.

 ```swift
 public final class NearbyRestaurantsServiceWithFallbackComposite: NearbyRestaurantsService {